 Applicants that intend to charge indirect costs through the use of a negotiated indirect cost rate must have a current, signed, federally approved indirect cost rate agreement and must upload and attach a copy of the agreement to their application in JustGrants.
-Applicants that do not have a current negotiated (including provisional) indirect cost rate, except for those non-federal entities described in Appendix VII to Part 200 paragraph (d)(1)(B), may elect to charge a de minimis rate of 15% of modified total direct costs (MTDC).
+Applicants that do not have a current federal negotiated indirect cost rate (including provisional rate) may elect to charge a de minimis rate of 15% of modified total direct costs (MTDC).